Ōnogi Hidejirō

 Ōnogi Hidejirō (大野木 秀次郎) was a politician of the Liberal Party, representing Kyoto in the House of Councillors for four consecutive terms.

-Early life
+Early life and education

 Born in Yamashina (now Yamashina Ward), Higashiyama Ward, Kyoto in 1895, he attended the Ritsumeikan University Economics Department but left before graduating to serve as president of 大野木製作所 (Ōnogi Manufacturing Co.
 Ltd.).

-Politics
+Political career

 He was elected to the House of Councillors in 1946, a seat he won four times.
 During his tenure as a councilor, Ōnogi served as Deputy Agent to the signing of the Treaty of San Francisco, Chairman of the LDP in the House of Councillors, the first President of the LDP (Kyoto Branch), and Minister of State in the 3rd, 4th and 5th Yoshida cabinets.

 Ōnogi's private residence, a State Guest House built to entertain foreign dignitaries is now a wedding venue and French restaurant, managed by the Ōnogi family in the Yamashina Ward of Kyoto.